6 ECMAScript Data Types and Values

 The Reference Record type is used to explain the behaviour of such operators as delete, typeof, the assignment operators, the super keyword and other language features.
 For example, the left-hand operand of an assignment is expected to produce a Reference Record.

-A Reference Record is a resolved name or property binding; its fields are defined by Table 8.
+A Reference Record is a resolved name or (possibly not-yet-resolved) property binding; its fields are defined by Table 8.

 Table 8: Reference Record Fields